Motorcycle Accident Claim * and Safety Guide

 - Fuel and fluids – ensure there are no leakages and the level of each are correct.
 These should be checked on a weekly basis.

 In general, take a walk around your motorcycle this will give you a good indication if everything is in order.
-Remember, never neglect something that you think might need to be fixed or checked out by a mechanic – as it could lead to an accident in the future.
+Remember, never neglect something that you think might need to be fixed or checked out by a mechanic.
+This could lead to an accident in the future.

 Never drive angry or upset